-Dr. Charlene Pauls has enjoyed a long and varied musical career, as a choral conductor, vocal soloist, clinician, adjudicator, arts administrator, academic, and pedagogue.
-Drawing on this extensive experience and training, Dr. Pauls’ approach focuses on developing a beautiful and well-crafted choral sound through a deep understanding of healthy vocal technique.
+Dr. Charlene Pauls has enjoyed a varied musical career as a choral conductor, soprano soloist, clinician, adjudicator, academic, and pedagogue.
+Drawing on this extensive background, Dr. Pauls has developed a holistic approach in guiding singers to create a more beautiful, healthy, and well-crafted choral sound, regardless of age.

 Over the course of her career, she has directed a wide range of adult, university and youth choirs.
 Under her direction, choirs have won nationally at the CBC Amateur Canadian Choral Competition, World Choir Games gold medal standing (Riga, Latvia), and have appeared at the Canadian national choral conference “Podium”.
 In 2018, she was thrilled to be awarded the Ontario Arts Council’s Leslie Bell Prize, which "recognizes excellence in emerging conductors".

 Since 2019, Dr. Pauls has been the Artistic Director of the Guelph Chamber Choir, an organization that has been a stalwart on the Canadian choral scene for over forty years.
 The GCC presents a four-concert main season spanning works from larger orchestral/choral pieces to contemporary works and commissions.
 She is passionate about community engagement and has developed the “Sing Out” program that runs concurrently with the concert season creating programming aimed at developing youth musicians, connecting with seniors, and engaging with community partners.
 The GCC is also intent on fostering Canadian choral music, recording six new pieces by composer Stephen Chatman in 2022, commissioning Metis composer Ian Cusson in 2023, and currently running an Emerging Choral Composer competition with the winning piece to be premiered in April 2024.